camunda/camunda-docs/docs/reference/bpmn-processes/bpmn-primer.md

 See the [Events](events.md) section on which types of events are currently supported and how to use them.

-### Subprocesses: Grouping Elements
+### Subprocesses: Grouping elements

-_Subprocesses_ are element containers that allow defining common functionality.
+**Subprocesses** are element containers that allow defining common functionality.
 For example, we can attach an event to a sub process's border:

 ![payload](./assets/sub-process.gif)